pataraco/iac/exercises/auto_website/README.md

 - Tested create script from scracth again after destroying

 # To-Do
-1. Add Chef config/creation steps in create_webserver.sh script that will automatically:
-   a.
-Create the Chef Server organization and grab the validator.pem
-   b.
-Create the Chef Server admin user and grab the user's pem file
-   c.
-Create the knife.rb file and place the pem files in the .chef directory
-   d.
-Run `knife ssh fetch`
-2. Create a AWS Lambda function to automatically update the CIDR in the security group that the web servers use to only allow HTTP traffic from the ELB (currently it's set to '0.0.0.0/0')
+1. Create a AWS Lambda function to automatically update the CIDR in the security group that the web servers use to only allow HTTP traffic from the ELB (currently it's set to '0.0.0.0/0')
-3. Create a AWS Lambda function to automatically remove Chef nodes/clients from the Chef Server once their state becomes 'terminated'
+2. Create a AWS Lambda function to automatically remove Chef nodes/clients from the Chef Server once their state becomes 'terminated'